 Sallie Mae has a Rate Reduction Program that can help you get a lower Sallie Mae interest rate and, as a result, lower your monthly payments.
 The following eight steps provide a framework for enrolling in this program.

 Before jumping into the steps, however, please take note of these essential details.

 - Sallie Mae created the Rate Reduction Program to help borrowers struggling with their private loans.
-People in a strong financial position will need to use other methods outlined below.
+People in a solid financial position will probably need to use other methods as outlined below.

 Eight Steps for Enrollment in the Rate Reduction Program

 Write down ALL of your monthly expenses.
 Know exactly how much you spend on them.
 Such expenses include rent, utilities, food, credit card bills, car payments and maintenance, gas, cable, phone, and your other student loans.